 There was a time many years ago when, more than anything, I wanted a job that would give me “most evenings and weekends off.”
-That would be my perfect job!
+That, I told myself, would be my perfect job!

-At the time I was reaping the rewards of some horrible choices I had made early in my life.
+At the time, I was reaping the rewards of some ill-informed choices I had made early in my life.
 I was working multiple jobs.
-All hours – hardly making any money.
-At the time the future seemed bleak.
+All hours.
+I was hardly making any money.
+The future seemed bleak.

 Fast-forward to today.
-I have a fantastic position with an amazing organization.
+I have a fantastic position with an excellent organization.
 And yes, I do get most evenings and weekends off!

-Better yet I have a wife, son, and dog in our house in Granite Bay CA that makes it all incredibly meaningful.
+Better yet, I have a wife, son, and two dogs in our house in Granite Bay, CA, making it incredibly meaningful.

 The roadmap from there to here was simple.
-Just reference this favorite and apt illustration of “what success looks like.”
+Just reference this popular and apt illustration of “what success looks like.”

 My first “professional” job – I learned later – was obtained because the Japanese-born manager confused “Harbor College” with “Harvard College.”
 He thought he was making a terrific Ivy League hire.
 He was not.